 Who Gets the House in a Divorce?

 One of divorce’s most contentious property divisions is the primary residence.
 Who is entitled to the house a couple has lived in and improved together?
-You should always discuss this with an experienced Southlake, TX, divorce attorney.
+You should always discuss this with an experienced divorce attorney.

 Get In Touch With Us